system76/docs/_articles/grub.md

 ### EFI Boot

+Most computers sold after 2014 use UEFI mode.
 If `boot, esp` is listed under `flags`, the system is installed in UEFI mode.
 Run these commands based on what type of disk you have:

 #### For NVMe Drives: